 eBay has partnered with UK-based second-hand goods chain Cexchange for its latest foray into the buyback market.
 It launched the "Instant Sale" trade-in service in 2013 and a few years later, "Quick Sale" in conjunction eBay Valet.
 Both services focused on consumer electronics and both have since closed.

-Visit Innovation Enterprise's Supply Chain Innovation Summit in Chicago on October 30, 2018
+Visit Innovation Enterprise's 2018 Mobile Disruptors Summit in San Francisco on December 5–6, 2018

 eBay's latest trade-in service also claims it will offer 40% more than competing trade services standard returns such as EcoATM, Gazelle or Apple Give Back which usually offer between 40–50% of each device's market selling price.
 However, eBay has yet to comment on the revenue sharing aspect of the program.